Yoshihide Suga: Early life and education

-Suga was born to a family of strawberry farmers in Ogachi (now Yuzawa), a rural area in Akita Prefecture, and moved to Tokyo after graduation from Yuzawa High School.
+Yoshihide Suga was born on 6 December 1948, to a family of strawberry farmers in Ogachi (now Yuzawa), a rural area in Akita Prefecture, and moved to Tokyo after graduation from Yuzawa High School.
 He attended night school to earn a Bachelor of Laws from Hosei University in 1973.
 Suga chose Hosei "because it was the cheapest option available" and he "worked in a cardboard factory in Tokyo to pay his tuition".

 Political career

 After graduating from university, Suga worked on a House of Councillors (upper house) election campaign, and thereafter worked as secretary to LDP Diet Member Hikosaburo Okonogi, father of LDP politician Hachiro Okonogi, for eleven years.
 Suga resigned from this position in October 1986 to pursue his own career in politics.
 He was elected to the Yokohama City Council in April 1987, campaigning door-to-door on foot, visiting as many as 30,000 houses and wearing through six pairs of shoes.
 He pioneered the practice of giving campaign speeches in front of busy train stations, which is now common among Japanese political candidates.
 Despite being a young councilor, Suga presided over the highest levels of government, which earned him the nickname "the shadow mayor".